Amsterdam/bmi-dms-upload/README.md

 ## Development

-To bootstrap the app in a static frontend served by webpack devserver run `npm run serve`.
+To bootstrap the app in a static frontend served by webpack devserver run `npm run serve` and `npm run serve:mock-api`.
 You can also use storybook for the isolated development of components.

 ### NPM link